 - 1) Homework will be assigned after each class.
-Students may work together on homework, but each individual student should complete and write up their own work. - 2) Homework sets will be due every Tuesday at the beginning of class (even for those attending virtually).
-The HW problems will be completed on MOER. - 3) One homework sets will be dropped at the end of the semester. - 4) No make-up homework sets or quizzes of any kind are allowed. - 5) There also may be group quizzes, or different kinds of individual quizzes at other times in the semester. - 6) Projects may be assigned in class at various times and may be completed in groups.
+Students may work together on homework, but each individual student should complete and write up their own work as much as possible. - 2) These hand written problems from part (1) will be turned at the beginning of class on Tuesdays and 2 to 5 chosen problems will graded.
+Each homework set will be worth 15 points.
+You may scan them and turn them in on Canvas or turn them in on paper.
+Either way, they must be done and submitted at the beginning of class - 3) Two homework sets will be dropped at the end of the semester. - 4) No make-up homework sets of any kind are allowed.

+- 5) There also may be group quizzes, or different kinds of individual quizzes at other times in the semester.
+If you are not in class for these quizzes, you many not make them up. - 6) Projects may be assigned in class at various times and may be completed in groups.